RFC 4217 defines FTP over SSL/TLS:

 and password used to log in) and data connections.
 If you have:

-then it is up to the FTPS client whether both control and data connections
+TLSRequired offthen it is up to the FTPS client whether both control and data connections will be protected via SSL/TLS.
+Other

 settings